7 Quick Tips for Optimising Your Images

 Ok, I know this one might seem obvious, but many people don’t realise just how important bold images are for e-commerce.
 They’re usually the first thing your viewer is looking at, and instantly define your products and your brand.

 Despite being so crucial, images and video are a burden on a website.
 They can severely slow down loading time, which has two big effects.
 First, it annoys viewers who are quick to give up and decide to go elsewhere.
-In fact, 40% of viewers will abandon a page that takes more than 3 seconds to load.
+In fact, according to research from Google 53% of viewers will abandon a page that takes more than 3 seconds to load.

 Second, search engines are no more patient.
 Google hates dealing with slow websites just as much as a New Yorker hates walking behind slow people.
 In SEO terms, having images that slow you down will bump you further down The List.

-HTTP Archive shows an average of how much room images take up on an average website, as of October 2017.
-It’s almost 55%.
+HTTP Archive shows an average of how much room images take up on an average website.

 So how do you fix this?
 Luckily, optimising your images for the web is a simple process that has two main threads: Image size and SEO tricks.
 Here are some quick tips to get images that are fully optimised for e-commerce.